CindySun89/Pre-train_Llama2_on_AppleM1/README.md

 ```
 PYTHONPATH=~/dev/Pre-train_Llama2_on_AppleM1/llama/ python3 next_token_prediction.py
 ```
     It will launch the model pre-training using the default configurations.
 If you'd like to customize it, consider adding the relevant arguments to the command above.
-For example, if you'd like to run 100 epochs and a temperature of 0.2, you can run this:
+Here's a list of the arguments:
+        `--param_dir`, path to model configuration json file params.json, default is "llama2-tiny" `--tokenizer_path`, full path including file name to the tokenizer model checked out from Meta, default is "tokenizer.model"
+        `--device`, device type: cpu or gpu, default is cpu `--ckpt_path', full path to the model checkpoint file, default is "model_ckpt.pt" `--n_epochs`, number of epochs for training, default is 10 `--temperature`, Temperature for sampling, default is 0.3 `--top_p`, Top-p sampling parameter, default is 0.9 `--train_data`, name of the training data, default is "sr1107a1.txt" Here's an example:'
 ```
-PYTHONPATH=~/dev/Pre-train_Llama2_on_AppleM1/llama/ python3 next_token_prediction.py --n_epochs 100 --temperature 0.2
+PYTHONPATH=~/dev/Pre-train_Llama2_on_AppleM1/llama/ python3 next_token_prediction.py --tokenizer_path "tokenizer.model" --n_epochs 100 --temperature 0.2
 ```
     The default training data is sr1107a1.txt which was downloaded from https://www.federalreserve.gov/supervisionreg/srletters/sr1107a1.pdf and converted to a .txt file.
 You can use your own training data and try it out.
 Make sure you add `--traindata <filename>.txt' to the command above to reflect such customizations.

 2. TODO:

 Describe how to collect sample data.